OWASP/www-project-dependency-track/tab_features.md

   * Trust boundary traversal
   * Authentication requirements
 * Includes a comprehensive auditing workflow for triaging results
-* Configurable notifications supporting Slack, Microsoft Teams, Webhooks, and Email
+* Configurable notifications supporting Slack, Microsoft Teams, WebEx, Webhooks, and Email
 * Supports standardized SPDX license ID’s and tracks license use by component
-* Supports importing [CycloneDX] (recommended) and [SPDX] Software Bill of Materials (SBOM) formats
+* Supports importing [CycloneDX] Software Bill of Materials (SBOM)
 * Easy to read metrics for components, projects, and portfolio
 * Native support for Kenna Security, Fortify SSC, ThreadFix, and DefectDojo
 * API-first design facilitates easy integration with other systems